-^{} plus preparation time.
+^{} plus 15 mins preparation time.

-In the GCSE course you will develop a vocabulary which covers a variety of situations such as identity and culture, local area, holiday, travel, school, future aspirations, study and work, international and global dimensions.
 Many different types of listening and reading material are used to enable you to understand the language you might encounter abroad.
-This covers up-to-date articles from magazines of interest to young people, ads and signs.
-You will have the opportunity to work with the French assistant, individually and within a group.
+You will have the opportunity to work with the German assistant, individually and within a group.